 - If the email address has been deactivated or you are unable to reach the owner of the admin email address, in most circumstances, your email provider admin can reactivate a specific user's account so that you have access to their account.
 Contact your IT Department or submit a request to your email provider requesting that they reactivate the email address associated with the admin license long enough for you to retrieve the password reset email link.

 Once you have access to the admin account, follow the steps to transfer account ownership.

 Visit Support right after you become an account owner

 After account ownership has been transferred to your account, navigate to the support page to verify that you have access to knowledge base articles and our support team.

-- In integrator.io, at the top, click Support.
+- In integrator.io, from the left navigation menu, click Help.

 - Choose Help center or Submit a ticket.